Sanjanadhananjayaa/miyagi/docs/GL2-README.md

 ### Getting Started with CloudLabs Environment

-### Lab 2.1 - Containerizing Recommendation service to Azure Container Apps - [Read Only]
+### Lab 2.1 - Containerizing Recommendation service to Azure Container Apps

 In this lab, you'll explore the process of containerizing a recommendation service and deploying it to Azure Container Apps.